EliteMasterEric/Teyvat.moe/README.md

 There are numerous other interactive maps available, but this map has the edge in the following ways:

 - **Advertisment free**: Since this site is hosted through Github Pages, there are no financial costs associated with hosting.
 Other sites have numerous advertisements.
-- **Track collected Oculus and others for free**: Other sites may require a 'pro' subscription to allow you to track your progress.
+- **Track collected Oculus and others for free in local storage**: Other sites may require a 'pro' subscription or even Chinese credentials to allow you to track your progress.
 - **Newest features**: Bamboo shoots, loach pearls, magical crystal chunks, meteorites, and more before other maps.
-- **Community routes**: GenshinMap is the only map which includes a dedicated tab for community-created farming routes, overlayed with existing markers.
+- **Routes**: GenshinMap is the only map which includes a dedicated tab for community-created farming routes, overlayed with existing markers.
+- **Mobile compatible**: GenshinMap officially supports mobile devices and has a custom menu layout for them.
-- **Community submission process**: If a feature or marker is missing from the map, there is an open review process available to add to it, using a built-in map editor.
+- **Community submission process**: If a feature or marker is missing from the map, there is an open review process available to add to it, using a built-in map editor to create an issue here on GitHub.
 Other sites have no submission functionality available, or may only have an email.
 - **Localized**: The site will display the proper language based on your browser.
 If yours isn't supported, [learn how to contribute](https://github.com/GenshinMap/genshinmap.github.io/wiki/Contributing#how-to-localize-the-site).
 - **Free, open-source software**: The project seeks to update its markers frequently, and welcomes community contributions.
-If the map isn't being updated frequently, or it's missing a feature you want, you can simply fork it.
-All other interactive map websites are closed source.
+If the map isn't being updated frequently, or it's missing a feature you want, you can create a fork or pull request.
+All other interactive map websites I have seen are closed source.

 ## Credits